Panzerschrek/U-00DC-Sprache-site/what_errors_can_be_prevented.md

 ### Out of memory

 If operating system fails to allocate enough memory for a program written in Ü, this program will be likely terminated.
-Ü has no mechanism of handling of out-of-memory situations, since doing so isn't generally possible and can make the language too complex.
+Ü has no mechanism for handling out-of-memory situations, since doing so isn't generally possible and can make the language too complex.
-Other langauges like C++ or Java try to throw exceptions if memory allocation fails, but usually this doesn't work well and programs aren't designed to catch handle such exceptions.
+Other languages like C++ or Java try to throw exceptions if memory allocation fails, but usually this doesn't work well and programs aren't designed to catch and handle such exceptions.

 ```
 import "/string.u"